mmbman/Katagiri/1980-06-30-Karma-Two-Aspects.md

 #### 51:43

-**Question**: Roshi?
+**Question:** Roshi?
 The second understanding of karma, where you have a place to experience, does that give you more control over the first aspect of it? [...]
 Does practice have an impact on the *no control*?
 Does the effort and practice of doing zazen, et cetera, does that have the power to influence whatever the karma is?

-**Katagiri**: Yes.
+**Katagiri:** Yes.
 Sure.
 Right.
 I will talk about that point too.

 Broadly speaking, the purpose of Buddhist practice is that we should accumulate the power of good habits, in order to reach the beautiful, ideal image of human life.
 Anyway, continue to accumulate power of habit.
 And then, this is really what is called karma, and in the future it [shoots up].
 When the time is right, conditions arranged, it grows.